kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 === Gutenberg Essential Blocks – Page Builder for Gutenberg Blocks & Patterns ===
 Contributors: wpdevteam, re_enter_rupok, asif2bd, rahat89, priyomukul, jamilbd07, fencermonir, sumaiyasiddika
-Tags: Gutenberg, Block Editor, Gutenberg Templates, Gutenberg WooCommerce, Gutenberg Plugin Requires at least: 5.8
+Tags: Gutenberg, Block Editor, Gutenberg Templates, Gutenberg WooCommerce, Generate with AI Requires at least: 5.8
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 5.5.3
+Stable tag: 5.7.4
 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

 Gutenberg block editor with AI.
-60+ Gutenberg blocks, patterns, WooCommerce blocks, post grid, gallery, menu with Gutenberg block library.
+70+ Gutenberg blocks, patterns, WooCommerce blocks, post grid, gallery, menu with Gutenberg block library.

 == Description ==
 Bring your creative visions to life with **[Essential Blocks for Gutenberg](https://essential-blocks.com/)**, the ultimate Gutenberg blocks library for WordPress default editor!
-Enhance your Gutenberg experience with 60+ unique blocks (more coming soon) and the brand‑new Write With AI feature.
+Enhance your Gutenberg experience with 70+ unique blocks (more coming soon) and the brand‑new AI feature for image generating & content writing.
 Add power to the block editor using our easy-to-use blocks, which are designed to make your next WordPress page or post design easier and prettier than ever before.
 Plus, AI helps you generate rich, high‑quality content instantly with just a few keywords.

 https://youtu.be/PnZx4ZOMyzI